elementor/elementor-developers-docs/src/controls/classes/control-switcher.md

 # Switcher Control

-Elementor switcher control displays a an on/off switcher.
+Elementor switcher control displays an on/off switcher.
 It’s basically a fancy representation of checkboxes.

 The control is defined in `Control_Switcher` class which extends `Base_Data_Control` class.